n4ru/1vyrain/README.md

 - Advanced menu (custom fan curve, TDP, core disable, etc)
 - Intel ME disablement via advanced menu

+# Before Installing
+**Please pay careful attention to this section.** .
+Ensure you're on a compatible BIOS version before beginning (check compatability [here](https://github.com/gch1p/thinkpad-bios-software-flashing-guide#bios-versions)).
+Run [IVprep](https://github.com/n4ru/IVprep) if you are not or are unsure.
+Clear any BIOS passwords or settings prior to flashing, and do a BIOS setting reset if you can.
+Ensure your ThinkPad is charged and your adapter is plugged in.
+If you intend to use a custom image, make sure you plug in ethernet prior to boot and that your image is directly accessible via URL.

-# Install
+# Installing

-0. Ensure you're on a compatible BIOS version.
-Run [IVprep](https://github.com/n4ru/IVprep) if you are not.
 1. Burn the 1vyrain image onto a flash drive.
 2. Boot in UEFI mode from the flash drive.
 3. Follow the on-screen instructions.